beedawn/pythonOCR/readme.md

 ### Mac:
 Requires Python 3.10+ or else you'll have issues with the gui Install homebrew: https://brew.sh/

+run these after installing homebrew:
 >(echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> /Users/$USER/.zprofile
 >eval "$(/opt/homebrew/bin/brew shellenv)"

+After installing homebrew, you could use the installers/install_dependencies_mac.sh script to install dependencies.
+The script installs Python 3.10.11, tesseract, poppler, and homebrew.
+It then asks for the path for requirements.txt and attempts to install those.

 >brew install tesseract

 >brew install poppler

 ### Windows: